efsalvarenga/CV/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+### CV basics

+Use pandoc & latex combined to print the .md file to .pdf

+Add back title before printing, from the `_config.yml` file.

+Use `pandoc index.md --latex-engine=xelatex -o cv.pdf -V geometry:margin=1in`